Call for Chapters on General Education in Higher Education

 Step Two

-If invited to submit a full proposal, chapter proposals should be no more than two pages in length and will be due on February 16, 2024, and must provide the following information:
+If invited to submit a full proposal, chapter proposals should be no more than three pages in length and will be due on March 18, 2024, and must provide the following information:

 A template will be provided to assist authors in crafting their proposals, and authors will be asked to save their completed template as a PDF file using the lead author’s last name (ex., watson.pdf) prior to submission.